etcinit/radio/README.md

 ## Summary

 - Useful for broadcasting messages across your app
-- You could build a multi-threaded IM/logger server
+- You could build a multi-threaded IM/logger server with it (Emphasis on the _could_).
 - It does not block when broadcasting or if one of listeners hasn't read from a channel yet.